'Truly wondrous' - Lamela scores stunning rabona goal for Tottenham in north London derby vs Arsenal | Goal.com

 Having only threatened Arsenal's final third sporadically up to that point, it was Sergio Reguilon who brought down a towering crossfield delivery just to the left of the penalty area, firing a volley into back infield.

-Lucas Moura cut it short to Lamela in support, just inside the box after taking the former's pass and the Argentine found himself pressed by a clutch of Gunners defenders.
+Lucas Moura cut it short to Lamela in support, just inside the box after taking the former's pass and the substitute found himself pressed by a clutch of Gunners defenders.

-With the potential for a right-footed finish cut off, the 29-year-old instead swung his left foot behind the other to drill a sublime low finish in, one that flashed through Thomas Partey's legs and nestled itself in at the far post beyond Bernd Leno.
+With the potential for a right-footed finish cut off, the 29-year-old instead swung his left foot behind the other to drill a sublime low finish in, one that flashed through Thomas Partey's legs and nestled itself inside the far post beyond Bernd Leno.

 Lamela himself couldn't almost quite believe he'd scored it - though not as much as Reguilon, who peeled after him in celebration with his hands clasped to his head in giddy disbelief.